polakowo/gpt2bot/README.md

   - an interactive multiturn chatbot ([source](https://github.com/polakowo/gpt2bot/blob/master/interactive_bot.py)), and
   - a Telegram chatbot ([source](https://github.com/polakowo/gpt2bot/blob/master/telegram_bot.py)).

+- The bot is built around DialoGPT - a large-scale pretrained dialogue response generation model trained by Microsoft, which was trained on 147M multi-turn dialogue from Reddit discussion thread.
+The human evaluation results indicate that its quility is comparable to human response quality under a single-turn conversation Turing test.
+Since even with properly filtered Reddit dataset the model can generate toxic/inappropriate responses, the Microsoft team was unable to provide the decoding script.
+This repository implements the decoding script inspired by `run_generation.py` released earlier by Hugging Face.
+Moreover, it implements a Telegram bot that can be deployed locally, remotely, and even on Colab, and so everybody can test this model out.

 ## How to use?

 ### Create a Telegram bot